 - Emunah (Faith): Connecting with Kwanzaa’s final night, faith is a big part of Hanukkah.
 The Maccabees had faith, even when they could not reach the Temple – and we too have faith that we can live in a world where the principles of Kwanzaa and these themes of Hanukkah are a reality.

-However you choose to celebrate, habari gani and!
+From our family to yours, habari gani and!